CICADA8-Research/COMThanasia/README.md

 - `AccessAccess`, `AccessType`, `AccessPrincipal`, `AccessSID` - fields have the same meaning as LaunchPermissions, only in the context of AccessPermission;
 - `AuthLevel`, `ImpLevel` - Authentication Level and Impersonation Level.
 By default they are set to `RPC_C_AUTHN_LEVEL_CONNECT` and `RPC_C_IMP_LEVEL_IDENTIFY`;
 - `CLSIDs` - COM object CLSIDs.

+### How to abuse
+If you find a COM object that you can access on behalf of a low-privileged user, for example, you can abuse it as follows:
+1. Create an instance and call the methods of that COM object to, for example, write an arbitrary file on behalf of the system
+2. Abuse DCOM authentication.
+For this, see [RemoteKrbRelay](https://github.com/CICADA8-Research/RemoteKrbRelay/tree/main)